-Throughout his more than 20 years of practice, Matt has earned a reputation as a tenacious and experienced trial lawyer singularly focused on helping his clients meet or exceed their litigation objectives.
-Along with his common sense approach to business litigation, Matt has a unique ability to boil down even the most complicated commercial disputes into their most critical and understandable subparts; this, in turn, has helped him achieve highly favorable results for his clients before courts, arbitration panels and mediators throughout the United States and Canada.
+Over more than 25 years of practice, Matt has earned a reputation as a tenacious and experienced trial lawyer singularly focused on helping his clients meet or exceed their litigation objectives.
+Along with his common-sense approach to business litigation, Matt has a unique ability to boil down even the most complicated commercial disputes into their most critical and understandable subparts; this, in turn, has helped him achieve highly favorable results for his clients before courts, arbitration panels and mediators throughout the United States and Canada.

 Matters of Note

-Although Matt’s litigation practice encompasses a variety of substantive legal areas, he has extensive experience representing businesses in lawsuits, arbitrations and class actions arising from complex financial transactions involving claims such as breach of contract, securities issues, commercial fraud and civil RICO, intellectual property (including patent, trademark and copyright infringement) and antitrust.
+Commercial Litigation.
+Matt’s litigation practice encompasses a variety of substantive legal areas.
+He has extensive experience representing businesses in lawsuits, arbitrations and class actions arising from complex financial transactions and post-closing disputes involving claims for breach of contract, fraud and civil RICO, misappropriation of intellectual property and antitrust, as well matters involving alleged product liability and false advertising.

 Representative matters include:

-- Represented a putative class of insurance companies in a federal class action involving allegations of decades-long financial reporting fraud by a leading market insurer on other insurers participating in workers' compensation state residual markets.
+- Represented a putative class of insurance companies leading to a nine-figure settlement of a federal class action involving allegations of decades-long financial reporting fraud by a leading market insurer on other insurers participating in workers' compensation state residual markets.

-- Obtained summary judgment and an extremely favorable settlement for a hedge fund in connection with a breach of contract action against leading variable annuity company that had attempted to restrict the client's trading rights.
+- Obtained summary judgment and a highly favorable settlement for a hedge fund in connection with a breach of contract action against leading variable annuity company that had attempted to restrict the client's trading rights.

-- Successfully defended a real estate company in antitrust class action involving allegations of bid rigging in connection with the Cook County Property Tax Sale, ultimately obtaining a favorable settlement.
+- Successfully defended a real estate company in antitrust class action involving allegations of bid-rigging in connection with the Cook County Property Tax Sale.

 - Won important stay of litigation and change of venue rulings for an East Coast commercial real estate developer engaged in a project-financing dispute with its lender, preventing the lender from suing on multiple contract warranties and providing critical time necessary for the developer to secure alternative financing to complete the project on time.